-This service is delivered both to research organisations and commercial clients by academic staff drawn from the Faculty of Engineering, including the Departments of Civil and Structural Engineering, Automatic Control and Systems Engineering, Mechanical Engineering and Chemical and Biological Engineering.
+This service is delivered both to research organisations and commercial clients by academic staff drawn from across the Faculty of Engineering, including the Departments of Civil and Structural Engineering, Automatic Control and Systems Engineering, Mechanical Engineering and Chemical and Biological Engineering.

 - Provides unique experimental facilities for investigating interactions between above and below ground infrastructure and other capital intensive national infrastructure assets.